 Sites are unmarked so keep your eye out for any areas to pull off along Silver Skagit Road when heading towards Silver Lake Provincial Park.
 Roads are unpaved but a 4WD isn’t necessary.

 A small campground with three sites.
-Overall I wouldn’t recommend this site, it is hard to find, roads are bad and there are no amenities.
+Overall I wouldn’t recommend this site, it is hard to find, the roads are bad and there are no amenities.

 Closest towns = Oliver and Cawston.